LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK01D1C-UsingGit.md

 - Open the GitHub web page and log in.
 - Create a new repository.
 Name it in a way that identifies it as a repo for your CS295N lab assignments for this term.
 For example: *CS295N-F22-BrianBird*.

   Note: you will use one repository for all your lab assignments.

+- Add a *gitignore* file for Visual Studio.

+  Note that the gitignore file must be committed to the repository <u>before any other commits</u> in order for it to be effective!

 ## Cloning a Repo